naomischlosser/individual-challenges/gilded-rose-tech-test/README.md

 An update is required that includes conjured items:

 - “Conjured” items degrade in Quality twice as fast as normal items

-Changes to the `UpdateQuality` method and adding any new code is allowed as long as everything still works correctly.
-However, **do not alter the Item class**.

 ### Special item list (alphabetical)
 - Aged Brie